RosaeNLG/rosaenlg/packages/lefff-helper/README.md

 console.log( lh.getAdj("bel") );
 ```

-* Each instance creates its own connection to the database, so you should use a singleton.
-* You can access directly to the database which is in `resources_pub\lefff.db`.
-* The database is created from the Lefff via the `createDb` script.
+The json files are created from the Lefff via the `createDb` script.

 Current helpers: